emipa606/RimCuisine2Core/README.md

 Update of Crustypeanuts mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1833592062

-- The 1.3 mod now uses the https://steamcommunity.com/sharedfiles/filedetails/?id=2558008936]Universal Fermenter instead of the previously included Expandable Fermenting
+[strike]- The 1.3 mod now uses the https://steamcommunity.com/sharedfiles/filedetails/?id=2558008936]Universal Fermenter instead of the previously included Expandable Fermenting
-- UF code and graphics by Charlotte
+- UF code and graphics by Charlotte[/strike]
+- As the Universal Fermenter has been superseded by https://steamcommunity.com/sharedfiles/filedetails/?id=2633514537][SYR] Processor Framework the mod has been updated to use this instead.
+Thank you Zaljerem for the updated processes.
+Made it easy to update the rest of the RC2 mods!
+- The old fermenting barrel is removed in 1.3

 ![Image](https://i.imgur.com/7Gzt3Rg.png)